ritlew/bf-compiler/README.md

 The program has 30000 cells, and can only read 30000 total commands (+-.,[]<>) from the file.
 Cells are 32-bit.

 Tested on all programs in examples folder on Ubuntu 16.04 and Fedora 25.
+Not supported on Windows.

 ## Dependencies
 `nasm` is a dependancy for this program.
 If you get a message like: